 Another example is the Chinese restaurant Zhengzhou.
 They created a new concept called «pay with my face».
 If you have a nice face, you may received a free meal.
 Clients scan their face, and the pictures are transferred to a specialist team.
 The jury determines who eats free.
 Here again, the restaurant creates a buzz about its concept.

 Another restaurant decided to launch a street marketing operation.
-A Chinese restaurant had the “brilliant” idea to put students in front of the restaurant, making them wear a crab mask to encourage peasants to stop by the restaurant to eat crab.
+A Chinese restaurant had the “brilliant” idea to put students from China in front of the restaurant, making them wear a crab mask to encourage peasants to stop by the restaurant to eat crab.
 Yes, it’s limited but it created an intrigue for this restaurant and a lot of people stopped by and talked about it which created a strong word of mouth.

 5. Incentive sharing